 Where do I begin if I need dentures?

-Typically the best place to start if you need dentures is setting a free consultation with Dr. Farless.
-This will allow you and Dr. Farless to formulate a dental treatment plan specific to your needs or suggest a treatment that is better suited for your situation.
+Typically the best place to start if you need dentures is setting a free consultation with Dr. Farless or Dr. Locklear.
+This will allow you and your dentist to formulate a dental treatment plan specific to your needs or suggest a treatment that is better suited for your situation.